nikitavoloboev/data/working-on/Ideas.md

 ## Workflows
 - [parse all awesome lists and read from Alfred](https://github.com/nikitavoloboev/alfred-awesome-lists)
 - parse all books from [free programming books](https://github.com/EbookFoundation/free-programming-books) to Alfred
+- index starred Gists and store in sqlite to read from Alfred
+- index people I follow on GitHub for fast search
 - index twitter following similar to [GitHub jump](https://github.com/lox/alfred-github-jump)
 	- see if there is API for that
 - alfred travis interface